I used to dream about what it would feel like to be skinny.

 I avoided looking in the mirror, or having photos taken, or letting my husband see me naked.
 I dreaded running into people I hadn’t seen in a while.
 I refused to wear a swimsuit in public.

 But my turning point happened when a neighbor shared a photo they had taken of me on the Fourth of July.
 It was the heaviest I had ever been.
 I weighed more than I did at 9 months pregnant.
-Even worse, I weighed more than my husband
+Even worse, I weighed more than my husband.

-Our free on-demand video training will walk you through how to make 2024 THE year you set health goals…and keep them.
+Our free on-demand video training will walk you through how to make this THE year you set health goals…and keep them.

 I didn’t even recognize myself.